Tied Links: Tied links

 \begin{definition} \rm We call {\it essential} a tie between two components, if it cannot be destroyed (i.e. by removing it, the components become untied).
 Therefore, an essential tie always exists between distinct components. \end{definition}

-\begin{remark} \rm The ties define an equivalence relation between the components of the link.
-Indeed, each component can be tied with itself (reflection); a tie is an unordered pair (symmetry), two different components tied to a third component are tied (transitivity).
-A tied link with $n$ components is therefore nothing else but a link where the components are colored with $m\le n$ distinct colors \cite{Ai}; two components have the same color if there is a tie between them.
+\begin{remark} \rm A tied link with $n$ components is therefore nothing else but a link where the components are colored with $m\le n$ distinct colors \cite{Ai}; two components have the same color if they are tied together.
 However, we deal with diagrams that are made by links with ties, and that may look arbitrarily complicated. \end{remark}